Skip to content

 3. Paper form opt-in example

-A visitor at your store can fill out a physical form providing their phone number and consenting to your texting campaign.
+A visitor at your store can fill out a physical form, providing their phone number and consenting to your texting campaign.

-Here’s a good example from the HHSA:
+Here’s a good example from the San Diego Health and Human Services Agency (HHSA):

 SMS opt in examples: HHSA text message consent physical form

-Fill out form on DocHob
+Fill out form on DocHub

 4. Keyword opt-in example